TangibleInc/template-system/readme.md

 npm run stop
 ```

 Usually it's enough to run `start` and `stop`.
-To completely remove the created Docker images and remove cache:
+To completely remove the created Docker images and cache:

 ```sh
 npm run destroy